TheCre8r/WME-NCDOT-Reports/README.md

 v 2022.02.04
 - Compatability with the new NCDOT API

+v 2022.07.26
+- Fixed popup windows, made draggable

+v 2023.02.12
+- NEW: Polylines added to DriveNC incidents will now show in WME, to indicate the portion of road that's closed (can be disabled in settings)
+- Quality-of-life improvements and consistency with our recent NC Closures Sheet and Discord updates: show a road's common name first if it's an SR, replace "other" in the RTC Descriptions, copy beta WME PLs as prod WME, fix column widths due to WME changes
+- Cleaned up code for features that now live in the Closures Sheet and Discord (namely alerting when incidents clear early)
+- Removed broken camera refresh and open full size links until they can be fixed

 ## Installation

 Install just like any other userscript by clicking this link: